Old North Church: American Revolution

+Post-American Revolution

-Between 1806 and 1912, the box pews were replaced with slip pews to accommodate the growing congregation, passing through the center aisle seen today.The pews in the sanctuary were restored in 1912, with some of the original doors, hinges, and paneling from 1723.
+Between 1806 and 1912, the box pews were replaced with slip pews to accommodate the growing congregation, passing through the center aisle seen today.
+The pews in the sanctuary were restored in 1912, with some of the original doors, hinges, and paneling from 1723.
 They are reported to be numbered the same way they were in 1731.

 From 1831 to 1912, a third level to the gallery was added to the West wall of the church on each side of the organ.
 This gallery was built by Thomas Clark for the children attending the 19th century Sunday School.

 In 1806, the box pews were deconstructed and replaced with slip pews, commonly seen in churches today, to allow for more congregants to attend services.
 Slip pews were still purchased up until the restoration of 1912.
 The slip pews were replaced with box pews, and those families who wished to remain pew owners were grandfathered in to do so.
 After 1912, the Old North Church became an open congregation and seating was open to the public on a first-come, first-served basis.